Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the cost of a stem cell transplant is quite high, about 300-400 million VND, while the cost of staying in an isolated, sterile room is not covered by health insurance.
 This therapy can only be performed at centers with good technical equipment and facilities, including stem cell harvesting machines, stem cell storage facilities, and standard stem cell transplant rooms (special rooms with air filtration systems).
 The medical team must be trained and experienced in the field of stem cell transplants.
 This is a barrier to treatment for poor families in general and Mr. Manh's couple in particular.

-Three months ago, Ngoc was fortunate to receive support from the Hope Sun program (Hope Fund - VnExpress) for stem cell transfusion costs to prevent distant metastasis of cancer.
+Three months ago, Ngoc was fortunate to receive support from the Hope Sun program (Hope Fund - VnExpress) to cover the cost of stem cell transfusion to prevent distant metastasis of cancer.

 After the stem cell transfusion, the baby vomited, had diarrhea, and had body aches.
 Doctor Nguyen Hoai Anh, Cancer Center, National Children's Hospital, said the stem cell transplant phase was the most difficult for Ngoc.
-The patient needed strong chemotherapy, stricter care, had to stay in a special isolation room, and family members also needed to ensure sterility to avoid outside infection.
+The patient needed strong chemotherapy, stricter care, and had to stay in a special isolation room.
+Family members also needed to ensure sterility to avoid infection from the outside.
 The baby had to supplement a lot of nutrition due to increased fatigue, loss of appetite, diarrhea, malnutrition, and weight loss.

 Fortunately, the patient is currently responding well, controlling distant metastasis, is in stable health, gaining weight, and eating more.